Charul00/Investor-Research-Agents-System/DECISIONS.md

 - Pagination, filtering, loading states, empty states, and responsive layouts.
 - English-only application copy for a professional product experience.

-The conversation with the developer can be Hinglish, but the submitted application stays English-only.

 ## Trade-Offs Made

-The biggest trade-off is balancing realtime external services with demo reliability.
+The biggest trade-off is balancing realtime external services with development reliability.
 Qdrant, SEC, Twelve Data, Alpha Vantage, and Upstash improve realism, while local/public fallbacks keep the app usable if a free-tier service throttles.

 Another trade-off is free-tier market data latency and rate limits.
 In production, I would upgrade to a paid market data provider with exchange entitlements and SLAs.